 Preventative Is the child covered?
-Preventative treatment, such as: No screening when there are no symptom(s) of cancer.
-For example, if the child had a screen to see if there was a genetic risk of breast cancer, we would not cover the screening; or any treatment to reduce the chances of developing breast cancer in future vaccines to prevent cancer developing or coming back - such as vaccinations to prevent cervical cancer
+Preventative treatment, such as: No • screening when there are no symptom(s) of cancer .
+For example, if the child had a screen to see if there was a genetic risk of breast cancer , we would not cover the screening; or any treatment to reduce the chances of developing breast cancer in future vaccines to prevent cancer developing or coming back - such as vaccinations to prevent cervical cancer

 Drug Therapy Is the child covered?
 Out-patient drugs or other drugs that a GP could prescribe or could be bought over the counter.
-This includes drugs or prescriptions given to take home if the child has had inpatient, day-patient or out-patient treatment No - Please call us about these drugs.
+This includes drugs or prescriptions given to take home if the child has had inpatient , day-patient or out-patient treatment No - Please call us about these drugs.
 We don't cover them, but we can help you apply to get these paid for by the NHS.
 Call us on 03301 025 503 and we can talk you through this.
-Drug treatment to kill cancer cells - including: Yes biological therapies, such as Herceptin or Avastin There is no time limit on how long we cover these drugs. • chemotherapy We will cover if: they have been licensed by the European Medicines Agency or the Medicines and Healthcare products Regulatory Agency, and they are used according to their license, and they have been shown to be effective.
+Drug treatment to kill cancer cells - including: • biological therapies, such as Herceptin or Avastin • chemotherapy Yes There is no time limit on how long we cover these drugs.
+We will cover if: • they have been licensed by the European Medicines Agency or the Medicines and Healthcare products Regulatory Agency, and • they are used according to their license, and • they have been shown to be effective.
 Because drug licenses change, this means that the drugs we cover will change from time to time.
 Please call us once you know the treatment plan.
+Advanced therapy medicinal products (ATMPs) Yes We cover a small number of approved ATMPs.
+Please see axahealth.co.uk/atmps for the list of ATMPs that we cover, or call us.
+See Section 4.2 for more information on ATMPs

 Drug Therapy Is the child covered?
 Unproven drugs No. There is no cover for unproven drugs or drugs that are used outside of their licence.
 See Section 3 - 'Our cover for treatment and surgery' for more about conventional treatment and unproven treatment.
 Other Drugs We cover: Bone-strengthening drugs such as bisphosphonates or Denosumab Hormone therapy that is given by injection (for example goserelin, also known as Zoladex) Antivirals, antibiotics, antifungals, antisickness and anticoagulant drugs Yes.
-They are covered so long as the child has them at the same time as they are having chemotherapy or biological therapy to kill cancer cells covered by the plan .
-Drugs for treating conditions secondary to cancer such as erythropoietin (EPO) Yes, while the child is having chemotherapy that is covered by the plan .
+We will only pay for these drugs for a period of three months when they can't be prescribed by a GP Drugs for treating conditions secondary to cancer such as erythropoietin (EPO) Yes, while the child is having chemotherapy that is covered by the plan .